gabrieldemian/vincenzo/crates/vcz/README.md

 # Overview
-This is the main binary of the program, with this binary alone the user can easily start both the daemon and the ui at the same time.
-With this binary, when the user closes the program, it will kill the process of the daemon and the UI.
+This is the main binary of the client.
+This binary spawns both the Daemon and the UI at the same process.
+When the user closes the UI, the Daemon will be killed.

 ```bash
 vcz -d "/home/user/Downloads" -m "<insert magnet link here>" -q